alexmu7/data-analysis-portfolio/README.md

 [My CV in pdf](path/to/your-cv.pdf)

-This is a repository to showcase my skills, share projects, and track my progress in Data Analytics / Data Science related topics.
+This is a repository to showcase my skills, share projects, and track my progress in Data Analytics related topics.

 # Table of Contents